Parenting Time (formerly known as Child Custody & Visitation)

 Arlington Heights Family Law Firm

-New circumstances may require the revision of an existing Joint Parenting Agreement or the entry of a formal Joint Parenting Agreement to assist each parent guidelines for custody and visitation.
-If one parent is no longer capable of parenting or it is in the childs best interest to reside with the other parent, it may be more appropriate to seek a change in custody.
+New circumstances may require the revision of an existing Parenting Time Agreement (formerly known as a Joint Parenting Agreement or the entry of a formal Joint Parenting Agreement) to assist each parent with guidelines for parenting time (formerly known as custody and visitation).
+If one parent is no longer capable of parenting or it is in the child’s best interest to reside with the other parent, it may be more appropriate to seek a change in custody.
 When changes affecting the child occur or a change is sought by a parent, the specific facts of each case will dictate the remedies available to the parent seeking the change or relief.
-A change in child custody may also affect child support obligations.
+A change in parenting time (formerly known as child custody) may also affect child support obligations.

 These issues are rarely easy and very dependent on the specific factual situation of the parties.
-Only by discussing this with an experienced Chicago family lawyer will you have a better understanding of how a change in circumstances may affect the child custody or visitation order.
+Only by discussing this with an experienced Chicago family lawyer will you have a better understanding of how a change in circumstances may affect the parenting time order (formerly known as child custody or visitation order).

 For more information contact us at 847-253-8800 or firstname.lastname@example.org